Come Blog With Me – Day 12

 I didn’t used to talk about creativity, it wasn’t something I ever expressed or related to.
 After all, I’m a project manager, an organiser, a list maker.
 I didn’t do creativity, that wasn’t me.

-Until I did the 30 Day Challenge in 2012.
+Until I did the 30 Day Challenge in 2012 (which no longer exists but the link will take you to a website about the book that inspired it).
 I set up a blog and planned to write on it every day.
 A bit like this blogging challenge, except that the output was very different.
 In truth, what I’m writing now is the kind of stuff I’d envisaged the 30 Day Challenge would turn out like.
 But it didn’t at all.

 I set out to write for 20 minutes a day, and ended up writing lots of what I now call descriptive snippets.
 Little slices of life, observations, picking out details within mini stories.
 And I felt that each one needed a photo, so I either took one or found one from my own archives.